Leptis Magna ruins in Libya © David Gunn

 *Libya is currently in the aftermath of a civil war, and is still struggling with rebel insurgency and terrorist attacks.
 Safety in Libya is far from certain and most governments advise against all travel to the country.

-Libya is largely an undiscovered tourist destination, due to sanctions imposed on the country through its rocky political history, and a current high risk of terrorism.
+Libya is largely an undiscovered tourist destination, due to a current high risk of terrorism and sanctions imposed on the country through its rocky political history.
 There was a rise in tourism and an increased interest in the country after the lifting of sanctions in 2003, with a number of resorts springing up along Libya's Mediterranean coast.
-However, the country's descent into civil war in 2011 put an end to Libya's popularity as a travel destination.
-Nevertheless, there still remains oases to be discovered, ruins to explore, cities to investigate, and beaches to laze on.
+But the country's descent into civil war in 2011 put an end to Libya's popularity as a travel destination.
+But there still remains oases to be discovered, ruins to explore and cities to enjoy.

 Become our Libya Travel Expert